COMPETITIVE LANDSCAPE

 KEY DATA FINDINGS

-Supermarkets is set to remain the leading distribution channel
+Supermarkets remain the preferred channel

 Soft Drinks in Switzerland - Industry Overview